iter8-tools/docs/docs/tutorials/integrations/kserve-mm/abn.md

 ## Deploy the sample application

 A simple sample two-tier application using the Iter8 SDK is provided.
+Note that only the frontend component uses the Iter8 SDK.
 Deploy both the frontend and backend components:

-### frontend
+### Frontend

-The frontend component uses the Iter8 SDK method `Lookup()` before each call the backend (ML model).
+The frontend component uses the Iter8 SDK method `Lookup()` before each call to the backend (ML model).
 The frontend uses the returned version number to route the request to the recommended version of backend.

 ```shell
 kubectl create deployment frontend --image=iter8/abn-sample-mm-frontend-go:0.17.3
 kubectl expose deployment frontend --name=frontend --port=8090
 ```

-### backend
+### Backend

 The backend application component is an ML model.
 Release it using the Iter8 `release` chart: